maratai/craftery/fiber_arts/fiber_tools.md

 - Ashford Traveller - single treadle, castle wheel.
 Mine's a much older model, but here's the [Ashford Traveller 3](https://www.ashford.co.nz/product/traveller-3/).
 Ashford wheels seem to be the Subarus of the treadle spinning wheel world - commonly available most places, rock-solid dependable.
 This was my first treadle wheel (secondhand), and she was a *terrific* teacher.
 This is likely to be my loaner for local friends as it's also the wheel I know best.
 - [Athena Capricorn](https://www.athenaspinning.com/wheels) - double treadle, ultraportable travel wheel.
 US-based, with a wait of up to three months as they're made to order.
 - Dreaming Robots [EEW 6.1](https://www.dreamingrobots.com/eew-61/) - e-spinner.
 One can spin with this in the passenger seat of a car if one adds a rechargeable battery!
-- itoguruma (Japanese traditional hand-crank charkha-like wheel) - on order.
+- itoguruma (Japanese traditional hand-crank charkha-like wheel) - to be assembled.
 - [Louët S90](https://louet.zendesk.com/hc/en-us/articles/360051416653-S90-Spinning-Wheel-Instructions) - single treadle, folding castle wheel.
 No longer in production; bought secondhand.
 Spins like a racehorse, with hilariously aggressive baked-in take-up.
 - [Pocket Wheel](https://www.pocket-wheel.com/) - double treadle, ultraportable travel wheel.
 US-based, with a two-year waitlist.
 I bought my current Pocket Wheel secondhand and love it.
 - [Spinolution](https://www.spinolution.com/) Mach III - Out of production; the "current" version is the [Monarch](https://www.spinolution.com/monarch).
 An absolute delight.